RatJuggler/my-production-docker-build/README.md

     docker image push johnchase/golden-nginx:linux-arm

-To make a multi-arch image show up on docker hub I first pulled the ARM image down to the intel machine and then created and pushed a manifest:
+Then to make a multi-arch image show up on docker hub I first pulled the ARM image down to the intel machine and then created and pushed a manifest:

     docker image pull johnchase/golden-nginx:linux-arm